 Art and Self Expression -- Val Kilmer's Journey After Throat Cancer

 - “Top Gun” Actor Val Kilmer Embraces Artistic Passions During Cancer Recovery — Many Survivors Find Solace In Art

 - Fans Thrilled To See Val Kilmer Out and About At His Art Gallery Despite Throat Cancer Battle

 - “Top Gun” Star Val Kilmer’s Bold and Beautiful Paintings — “I’m So Grateful For The Response to My Art”

 Kilmer’s Cancer — from Mystery to (Some) Details

 For a while, Kilmer’s health condition remained a mystery.
-He initially denied he had cancer in a 2016 Facebook post, after actor Michael Douglass, battling throat cancer himself, told the press about Kilmer’s health.
+He initially denied he had cancer in a 2016 Facebook post, after actor Michael Douglas, battling throat cancer himself, told the press about Kilmer’s health.

 The denials continued until 2017, at which time Kilmer told the The Hollywood Reporter that he did indeed have throat cancer, and that he’d had surgery on his trachea, which affected his breathing and left his voice raspy and labored.
 He revealed shortly thereafter that he’d had a “healing of cancer,” and that his “tongue was still swollen,” but did not explicitly say whether he was cancer-free.

 Kilmer has still been keeping other details to himself, including the type and stage of his cancer and the treatment he’s received.
 While he told The Hollywood Reporter that the disease had “taken its toll” on him, he chose not to elaborate.

 View this post on Instagram